Emergence of Spatial Representation in an Actor-Critic Agent with Hippocampus-Inspired Sequence Generator: Introduction

-We propose a parsimonious account: hippocampal theta sequences, that are experimentally observed during navigation~\cite{Foster2007-wz}, arise from intrinsic recurrent circuitry~\cite{fenton_remapping_2024} in CA3 that can propagate activity over long timescales in the absence of input (Fig.~\ref{fig:fig1_hypo}.)
+We propose a parsimonious account directly addressing this question: hippocampal sequences arise from intrinsic recurrent circuitry in CA3 that can propagate activity over long timescales in the absence of input (Fig.~\ref{fig:fig1_model}A-C).
 The CA3 sequence generator receives sparse inputs from dentate gyrus (DG) to yield localized spatial codes in CA3 that support navigation \citep{leibold_model_2020,leibold2022neuralkernel}.
-The sparse-input regime is not incidental but central: it reflects ecological contraints of navigation often guided by only a few reliable landmarks amid abundant noisy sensory input; the biology of DG granule cells, which fire at extremely low mean rates; and the computational advantages of high-capacity, low-interference codes that promote high memory capacity, compositionality and generalization.
+The sparse-input regime is not incidental but central: it reflects the ecological reality that navigation is often guided by only a few reliable landmarks amid abundant sensory noise; the biology of DG granule cells, which fire at extremely low rates; and the computational advantages of high-capacity, low-interference codes that promote compositionality and generalization.

-From a machine learning perspective, our architecture resonates ideas from dynamical systems models for long-range memory such as LSTMs~\cite{hochreiter1997long} and echo state machines~\cite{Jaeger2004-le}.
-More recently, state-space models (SSMs) and linear RNNs have been suggested that preserve information by expanding inputs into high-dimensional representations before compressing them with shallow nonlinear readouts \citep{fu2022hungry,gu2020hippo,gu2021efficiently}.
-Our model extends these principles with a DG sparsification stage that generates a low-activity code optimized for the CA3 recurrent network, whose intrinsic sequence dynamics are particularly effective under sparse input conditions, offering a rich set of features for downstream policy learning from compact visual features.
+This mechanism mirrors recent key ideas from machine learning.
+State-space models and structured linear RNNs preserve long-range information by expanding inputs into a high-dimensional temporal feature space before compressing them via shallow nonlinear readouts \citep{fu2022hungry,gu2020hippo,gu2021efficiently}.
+Our model resonates with this principle: DG sparsification provides a low-activity code that is sustained and expanded by intrinsic recurrence, offering a rich set of features for downstream policy learning.

-To test the hypothesis that sparse inputs to a long-horizon sequence-generating dynamical system are sufficient to give rise to a representation allowing successful navigation, we implement an agent with a DG-like sparsification module, a recurrent sequence generator (CA3 proxy), and an actor–critic learner for egocentric navigation.
+To test this hypothesis, we implement an agent with a DG-like sparsification module, a recurrent sequence generator (CA3 proxy), and an actor–critic learner for egocentric navigation.
 We show that sequence generation and sparse input synergize, outperforming LSTMs of comparable size in the sparse-input regime, while LSTMs remain competitive under dense input.
-Moreover, place-field like neural tuning, DG orthogonalization, and task-dependent remapping emerge naturally during training.
+Moreover, place fields, DG orthogonalization, and task-dependent remapping emerge naturally during training.

 These results suggest that a sequence-based reservoir, inspired by CA3, is well suited for constructing spatial representations from sparse low-bandwidth inputs.
 The synergy between sparse coding and intrinsic sequence dynamics thus offers both a mechanistic explanation for hippocampal sequences and a simple inductive bias for reinforcement learning in navigation tasks.